RakhithJK/redcanaryco-invoke-atomicredteam-wiki/Execute-Atomic-Tests-(Remote).md

 Invoke-AtomicTest T1117 -Session $winSess
 ```

-Note that for remote execution the `PathToAtomicsFolder` always starts with $env:Temp, whereas for a local machine it typically starts with C:\AtomicRedTeam.
+Note that for remote execution the `PathToAtomicsFolder` always starts with $env:Temp, even if you have specified a different location on the Local Machine